CORPORATE GOVERNANCE DECLARATION

 The Act on the Equal Participation of Women and Men in Management Positions has been in force in Germany since May 1, 2015.
 Its key provisions have also been incorporated into the German Corporate Governance Code.
 Listed companies and companies subject to co-determination are required to set themselves targets with regard to the proportion of women on their Management Boards and on their top two management levels below the Management Board and to publish these independently defined targets together with a deadline for achieving them.

-OHB SE's Supervisory Board adopted the following resolution to this effect at its meeting on December 15, 2022: The Supervisory Board of OHB SE sets the target for the proportion of women on the Company's Supervisory Board at 25 % and on the Company's Management Board at 20 %.
-These targets are to apply until December 31, 2024.
-At 20 %, the ratio achieved on the Supervisory Board at the end of the year does not meet the target set for the 2023 fiscal year due to the expansion of the Supervisory Board during the year 2022.
-The ratio achieved on the Management Board exceeded the target set for the fiscal year and has been at 20 % since January 1, 2022.
+The Supervisory Board of OHB SE adopted the following resolution at its meeting on December 19, 2024: The Supervisory Board of OHB SE sets the target for the proportion of women on the Company's Supervisory Board at 20% and on the Company's Management Board at 20%.
+These targets are to apply until December 31, 2026.
+The quota of 20% to be achieved on the Supervisory Board was reached at the end of the year due to the appointment of Claire Wellby to the Supervisory Board.
+The quota set for the Management Board was also achieved.

 Annual General Meeting